Bread bowls are perfect for soup, chili or even dip. They’re easy to make when you start out with a loaf of your favorite frozen bread dough.

 - The easiest way to thaw your frozen dough is to remove it from the freezer and place the dough in refrigerator over night.

 - Remove as many loaves as you need and place on a parchment lined baking sheet.

 - Cover the bread dough loaves with a piece of plastic wrap that’s been sprayed with non-stick cooking spray.
 This will help make sure the dough doesn’t stick to the plastic wrap as it defrosts.

 How to Defrost Frozen Bread Dough in the Microwave

 - You can use the microwave to help defrost the frozen bread dough, but be careful and watch it closely so you don’t overheat the yeast.

 - Using the defrost setting, place the frozen loaf of bread dough on a microwave safe plate for 2 1/2 minutes.
 Turn the loaf over and microwave for another 2 1/2 minutes.
 Dough should be thawed but still cold to touch.

 - Let the dough sit for about 5 minutes before cutting into sections to shape for the bread bowls.

 How to Make Bread Bowls

-- Cut the bread dough into 3 even pieces and roll each piece into a ball.
+- Cut one loaf of the bread dough into 3 even pieces and roll each piece into a ball.

 - Place on a baking sheet that’s been lined with parchment paper.